Windows XP Professional includes the

 Help and support features

-These features are covered in detail in the following sections.
+These features are covered in detail in the

 Increased Reliability

-The reliability features that are included with Windows XP Professional include the following:
+with Windows XP Professional include the following:

-Architecture that incorporates previous Windows technologies
+Architecture that incorporates previous

 Windows XP Professional

-was developed on the 32-bit architecture used by Windows 2000.
-By also including technologies
+was developed on the 32-bit architecture used

-integrated with Windows 98 and Windows Me, Windows XP is able to leverage the benefits
+Windows XP is able to leverage the benefits

-and stability of existing technology while adding additional enhancements.
+and stability of existing technology while

 Enhanced device driver verification

-Device drivers have been known to cause system problems
+Device drivers have been known to cause

 in previous operating systems.
-Windows 2000 included a device driver verification mechanism
+Windows 2000

 that is expanded in Windows XP.
-With Windows XP, device drivers are tested more thoroughly,
+With Windows

-which provides you with greater system stability.
+which provides you with greater system

-Decreased need to reboot with configuration changes
+Decreased need to reboot with configuration

 In Windows 2000, Windows 98, and

-Windows Me, installing new hardware, software, or services typically requires you to restart the
+software, or services typically requires you to restart the

-computer.
-The need to restart the computer has been reduced in Windows XP, which means
+has been reduced in Windows XP, which means

 greater uptime.